 U.S. Coin Values: Liberty Seated Half Dollars (Proof).

 Obverse: Lady liberty is seated on a rock bearing a shield with the word LIBERTY.
 13 Stars frame the periphery with the date at the bottom midde under the rock.
-Arrows appear to the left and right of the date.

 Reverse: The heraldic eagle is centered in the design with the words UNITED STATES OF AMERICA and HALF DOL. around the periphery.